-They feel a constant need to check if you’re okay, and them being able to see you will lessen their anxiety and form a greater attachment to you, as they see you more often.
+They feel a constant need to check if you’re okay.
+Being able to see you will lessen their anxiety and form a greater attachment to you.

-You don’t necessarily need to allow them to sleep on the bed with you – you do need to maintain some boundaries – however, sleeping in their crate on the floor in your bedroom could really increase their levels of affection.
+You don’t necessarily need to allow them to sleep on the bed with you – you do need to maintain some boundaries.
+However it is worth noting, sleeping in their crate on the floor in your bedroom can increase their levels of affection.

 Their clingy nature can be cute for a while but might quickly become annoying and may undoubtedly put people off visiting you.
 It’ll take some training and patience to set the proper boundaries.

-You need to be prepared to give them the time and love they need and be around for them during the day.
-Greyhounds can live for up to 14 years, so it’s a big commitment if you don’t feel you have the time to cuddle just as much as they want you to.
+You need to be prepared to give them the time, love and be with them during the day.
+Greyhounds can live up to to 14 years, so it’s a big commitment if you don’t feel you have the time to love and cuddle them.